wavefrontHQ/wavefront-sdk-java/README.md

 # wavefront-sdk-java [![travis build status](https://travis-ci.com/wavefrontHQ/wavefront-sdk-java.svg?branch=master)](https://travis-ci.com/wavefrontHQ/wavefront-sdk-java)

-Wavefront by VMware SDK for Java is a library that supports sending metrics, histograms and opentracing spans from your Java application to Wavefront using a `WavefrontSender` interface.
+Wavefront by VMware SDK for Java is the core library for sending metrics, histograms and trace data from your Java application to Wavefront using a `WavefrontSender` interface.

 ## Maven
 If you are using Maven, add the following maven dependency to your pom.xml: